cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ## Overview

 The overview sections are pulled from the [self-assessment](https://tag-security.cncf.io/assessments/projects/openfga/self-assessment/) and updated.

 Implementing access control is a very common requirement when developing applications, where different subjects can perform different actions on different resources.

 OpenFGA is a high performance and flexible authorization/permission engine that can be used to implement fine grained access control in any application component.

 Developers can use OpenFGA to easily craft authorization and permission methods based on the policies they require that are specific to their own projects.
+They can further use the API's provided by the project to confirm users have the permissions required to access a given resource.

 ### Background